 Shale oil is found in two settings.
-One is in the oil portions of shale gas reservoirs, and the other is in completely different areas with no appreciable associated gas.
-The outstanding example of that is the Bakken formation up in North Dakota, Wyoming, and Montana and extending into Canada.
+One is in the oil portions of shale gas reservoirs, and the other is in completely different areas with varying proportions of associated gas.
+The outstanding example of that is the Bakken formation in North Dakota, Wyoming, and Montana and extending into Canada.
 As in the case of shale gas, fracturing is necessary to release the liquid.
 The production rates are modest per well.
 But the production is economical and the resource estimates are huge.
 Unlike that other unconventional oil, heavy oil, shale oil is light and sweet, meaning it is low in sulfur, and the size of the molecules is on average small.
-These characteristics by and large make it a refinery darling because it is less costly to convert to gasoline.
+These characteristics by and large ought to make it a refinery darling because it is less costly to convert to gasoline.
+However, US refineries do not welcome this liquid.
+This is discussed in chapter 12, but the abbreviated reasoning is that the refineries have expensive equipment designed to treat cheap heavy oil.
+Decreasing utilization of the equipment while paying a higher price is not something they want to do.

 Assuming production from shale oil is substantial, how does one rationalize the existence of an important resource against the plateau effect?
-For one thing, the plateau is likely driven by lack of access.
+For one thing, the plateau is likely driven by lack of access to the resource base.
 The US, as a net importing nation and one not limiting access to at least this type of resource, is positioned to become an important new producer.
-As a consumer of about a fourth of all oil produced, significant domestic oil production will eventually affect world oil prices.
+The US consumes about a fourth of all oil produced, and significant domestic oil production will eventually affect world oil prices.
 But that is not on the medium-term horizon.
-The very nature of the oil shale resource limits the growth ramp.
-But it could materially affect the supply/ demand equation.
+The very nature of the shale oil resource limits the growth ramp.
+But it could materially affect the supply/demand equation.

 Natural gas liquids (NGLs) are liquids found in association with shale gas.
 Because the price of gas is low, and will likely remain low for years, most of the activity is likely to be in the portions containing NGLs, known as wet gas.
 These are portions of the reservoir with a higher proportion of the liquids.
 The liquid price is pegged to oil prices, not gas.
 If oil remains tight in supply, as hypothesized above, the price can be expected to remain high.
-Today oil is roughly four times the price of gas on the basis of energy content.
+Today, in early 2015, oil is roughly three times the price of gas on the basis of energy content.
 One can expect that ratio not to get better and possibly to get much worse in the coming years.
 So wet gas is where the action is and will stay until gas prices rise.
 That could happen with demand improvement.
 But wet gas will always be more profitable.